BongaNdlovu/Pillars-of-Faith/FIREBASE_SETUP.md

 1. In your Firebase project, go to **Project Settings** (gear icon)
 2. Scroll down to **Your apps** section
 3. Click **Add app** → **Web** (</>)
-4. Register your app with a nickname (e.g., "Pillars of Faith Web")
+4. Register your app with a nickname (e.g., "End of Time Web")
 5. Copy the configuration object that looks like this:

 ```javascript